Email & SMS marketing so good, it’s boring

 If you send emails from a domain or IP address that has a history of spamming users, your chances of landing in the spam folder shoot up significantly.

-If this happens often, your ESP will flag your domain or IP address as untrustworthy, and all emails sent out from those points will automatically land up in spam.
+If this happens often, your ESP will flag your domain or IP address as untrustworthy, and all emails sent out from those points will automatically end up in spam.
 They won’t even reach the inbox on their way!

-As a practice, you should remove any subscribers who have marked your emails as spam, immediately after they do so.
+As a practice, you should remove any subscribers who have marked your emails as spam immediately after they do so.

 6. Low sender scores or high spam complaint rates

 One of the reasons this could happen is because the recipient doesn’t remember subscribing to you.
-To help prevent this, make sure that your company’s branding is both consistent and visible across all your communications.
+To help prevent this, make sure that your branding is both consistent and visible across all your communications.

 Email content-related issues

-7. Spam filter trigers.
+7. Spam filter triggers

-Email service providers have identified certain words as indicative of spam—these can be words with malicious or fraudulent intent, or click-bait words.
-Emails containing such words, or too many hyperlinks or images, get marked as potential spam.
+Email service providers have identified certain words as indicative of spam — these can be words with malicious or fraudulent intent or clickbait words.
+Emails containing such words or too many hyperlinks or images get marked as potential spam.
 These include words like “free,” “buy now,” “limited time offer,” or an excessive use of exclamation marks.

 We don’t think that spammy words alone can harm your email deliverability.
-But they can compound a problem if you’re showing other spam signals—which is why you need to take a holistic approach.
+But they can compound a problem if you’re showing other spam signals, which is why you need to take a holistic approach.

 8. Misleading subject line

-Spam filters can get triggered when the subject line is misleading or doesn’t match with the content of the email.
+Spam filters can get triggered when the subject line is misleading or doesn’t match the content of the email.

 9. Unclear unsubscribe link